Matherunner/tastools/doc/health.rst

 parameter.

 ``ApplyMultiDamage`` is straightforward.
-When called, it will invoke ``gMultiDamage->pEntity->TakeDamage`` with a damage specified by ``gMultiDamage->amount``.
+When called, it will invoke ``gMultiDamage->pEntity->TakeDamage`` with the damage specified by ``gMultiDamage->amount``.
 As the name suggests, ``TakeDamage`` simply subtracts the entity's health by the given damage.
-When the entity is a breakable crate and its health is reduced to below zero, it will make itself become ``SOLID_NOT``, which effectively renders itself invisible to any tracing functions.
+When the entity is a breakable crate and its health is reduced to below zero, it will turn into a ``SOLID_NOT``, which renders itself invisible to any tracing functions.
 Then, the crate will fire any associated targets, schedule its removal from memory after 0.1s, then spawn its associated item.
-At this point you may be confused: if the crate becomes ``SOLID_NOT``, then how can any further damage be dealt to it if the crate cannot be found by tracing functions?
+At this point you may be confused: if the crate becomes ``SOLID_NOT``, then how can any further damages be dealt to it if the crate cannot be found by tracing functions?
 Continue reading.

 ``AddMultiDamage`` is slightly trickier.
-One of the parameters accepted by this function is the target entity on which damage is inflicted.
+One of the parameters accepted by this function is the target entity on which damages are to be inflicted.
 When this function is invoked, it checks whether the current ``gMultiDamage->pEntity`` differs from the supplied entity.
-If so, it will call ``ApplyMultiDamage`` to deal the currently accumulated damage on the current ``gMultiDamage->pEntity``.
-After that, it changes ``pEntity`` to the supplied entity, and sets ``gMultiDamage->amount`` to the supplied damage.
+If so, it will call ``ApplyMultiDamage`` to deal the currently accumulated damages on the current ``gMultiDamage->pEntity``.
+After that, it assigns the supplied entity to ``gMultiDamage->pEntity`` and the supplied damage to ``gMultiDamage->amount``.
 On the other hand, if the supplied entity is the same as the current ``gMultiDamage->pEntity``, then the supplied damage will simply be added to ``gMultiDamage->amount``.

-When an explosive crate explodes, the damage is dealt to the surrounding entities.
+When an explosive crate detonates, damage is dealt to the surrounding entities.
 The function responsible of inflicting this blast damage is ``RadiusDamage``.
-This function searches for entities within a given radius, then for each entity it usually does a ``ClearMultiDamage``, followed by ``TraceAttack`` and then ``ApplyMultiDamage``.  ``TraceAttack`` simply calls ``AddMultiDamage`` on the target entity.
+This function looks for entities within a given radius.
+For each entity, it usually does a ``ClearMultiDamage``, followed by ``TraceAttack`` (which simply calls ``AddMultiDamage`` on the target entity) and then ``ApplyMultiDamage``.

-Finally, we come to the last piece of building block toward understanding the
+Finally, we come to the final building block toward understanding the trick:
-trick: ``FireBulletsPlayer``.
+``FireBulletsPlayer``.
 This function is called whenever a shotgun is fired.
-At the very beginning of this function, ``ClearMultiDamage`` is called, followed by a loop in which each pellet is randomly assigned a direction to simulate spread, then a tracing function is called for each pellet to determine the entity that got hit.
+At the very beginning of this function, ``ClearMultiDamage`` is called, followed by a loop in which each pellet is randomly assigned a direction to simulate spread, then a tracing function is called for each pellet to determine what entity has been hit.
 Then, this entity's ``TraceAttack`` is called.
 After the loop ends, the function concludes with a call to ``ApplyMultiDamage``.

 Process
 ~~~~~~~